divyansh0203/FaceRecognition/README.md

 ## Dataset

-I used the LFWa version of the LFW dataset in order to be able to compare my results with other algorithms.
+I have used the LFWa version of the LFW dataset in order to be able to compare my results with other algorithms.
 It can be downloaded with
 ```
 wget http://www.openu.ac.il/home/hassner/data/lfwa/lfwa.tar.gz
 tar xvfz lfwa.tar.gz